 Rate limiting in cURL remains purely client side and does not replace server-side quotas, traffic shaping, or quality-of-service rules.
 Very small limits can trigger server timeouts or job overruns, while very large limits behave similarly to unconstrained transfers, so choosing realistic values and confirming effective throughput is essential.

-Steps to limit bandwidth rate in cURL:
+Steps to limit bandwidth in cURL:

 1. Check the installed cURL version and supported protocols.